-Standard black (K) vs. rich black (CMYK) values
+Standard Black (K) vs. Rich Black (CMYK) Values

-Black is one of the most frequently used colors in printing.
+Black is one of the most frequently used colours in printing.
 But, surprisingly, not all black inks are the same.
 Black ink can vary immensely in black and white printing and CMYK printing.
 You need to know that there are two main types of black: standard black and rich black.

 Standard black consists of black ink (100% K) and nothing else, while rich black contains Cyan, Magenta, and Yellow.
-By adjusting the amount of color, you can achieve a deeper and more saturated tone.
+By adjusting the amount of colour, you can achieve a deeper and more saturated tone.

 Standard black and rich black may look the same on a screen – but not in print.
-To ensure consistency, make sure you check your color values.
+To ensure consistency, make sure you check your colour values.
 As the illustration (right) demonstrates, you can see what two different blacks will look like when printed.

 Here is an example of ghosting (right).
-The thin text and black background have CMYK color profiles (rich black) instead of greyscale (standard black).
+The thin text and black background have CMYK colour profiles (rich black) instead of greyscale (standard black).
 Four separate ink plates distribute ink on top of each other to create rich black.
 If one of these plates is slightly misaligned, you can see a ghosting effect.

 Photography Rich Black vs Standard Black: What’s the Difference?